How to Get Your Bond Back in NSW

 10. Understand how bond refunds are processed

-To get your bond back, you’ll need to fill out the “Claim for Refund of Bond Money” form.
+To get your bond back, you’ll need to fill out the “Claim for Refund of Bond Money” form on the Service NSW Website.
 The amount you claim needs to be discussed and agreed upon with your agent.
 Charm their socks off!

 Book an end of lease cleaning service online instantly!

 Cleaning a spa bath is crucial.
 Without regular maintenance, your spa bath could be harbouring unseen threats beneath its soothing jets.
 Learn how to clean a spa bathtub here.